Share Price:

 Our approach to waste reduction is focused on embedding circular principles across our operations and direct supply chain.
 Our waste hierarchy outlines our preferred approach to reducing waste across our footprint.
 These comprise reuse, resell, repurpose, donate and recycle.
 We also focus on limiting the causes of waste across design, supply chain and merchandising.

-Relative to FY 2016/17 base year
+2Relative to FY 2016/17 base year

-2 Relative to FY 2018/19 base year
+3Relative to FY 2018/19 base year

-We aim to work with our supply chain partners to:
+4We aim to work with our supply chain partners to:

-• Increase resource efficiency, and reduce and revalue waste
+• increase resource efficiency, and reduce and revalue waste

-6 Zero Discharge of Hazardous Chemicals (ZDHC) Foundation
+7Zero Discharge of Hazardous Chemicals (ZDHC) Foundation

-7 Key supply chain partners refers to our direct supply chain partners, including finished goods vendors and raw material suppliers
+8Key supply chain partners refers to our direct supply chain partners, including finished goods vendors and raw material suppliers

 Our use of cookies